lancenewman/blog/_posts/2024-12-03-advent-of-code-day-3.md

 end
 ```

+When I first implemented this, the `operable_memory += fragment_parts[1]` was
+throwing an exception because `fragment_parts[1]` was `nil`.
+This happened when
+the corrupted memory included consecutive `don't()` instructions.
+Attempting to
+split these fragments on `do()` resulted in an array with only one element,
+causing the string concatenation to fail.
+It was a quick fix to add the `next if`
+guard clause once I figured out what was going on.

+This edge case is a quirk of my implementation - the only guidance given by the
+puzzle text on consecutive instructions is that only the most recent `do()` or
-There's probably a way to do this using a more complicated regular expression
+`don't()` instruction is relevant.
+There's probably a way to do this using a more
-such that all of the processing can be completed with a single `#scan` call, but
+complicated regular expression such that all of the processing can be completed
+with a single `#scan` call, avoiding string splitting and the bug that it caused.
-I've found that trying to do more than one or two things with a single regex
+However, I've found that trying to do more than one or two things with a single
-introduces a level of complexity that typically isn't worth it.
+regex introduces a level of complexity that typically isn't worth it.
+Even though
+string splitting caused a bug, identifying and fixing it still took less time than
+it would've to come up with a "smarter" solution.

 ## Solution